codeOfJannik/multi_thumb_slider/README.md

 ## Usage

 There are two constructors available: `MultiThumbSlider` which takes `initialSliderValues` as parameter to create the slider with thumbs at specific values.
-And `MultiThumbSlider.distributed` which takes an intger > 2 in the `initialThumbAmount` parameter.
+And `MultiThumbSlider.distributed` which takes an integer > 2 in the `initialThumbAmount` parameter.

 Please read the API documentation for detailed information how the different parameters work together and how the MultiThumbSliderController can be used in detail.